1. People are still the most vulnerable asset in the organization.

 5. The majority of breaches are financially motivated, but espionage-related attacks are on the rise.

-Final thoughts: The great Bruce Schneier was said: “Only amateurs attack machines; professionals target people.”
+Final thoughts: The great Bruce Schneier once said: “Only amateurs attack machines; professionals target people.”
 That certainly seems to be the case for this year’s DBIR.
 Humans have natural flaws that can be easily exploited, and attackers prey on this fault better than anybody.

 It makes sense, too.
 Why would attackers spend lots of time and money to find vulnerabilities and software holes when they can craft up a convincing email that costs them nothing?